 The Health Insurance Portability and Accountability Act (HIPAA) is a law (in effect since April, 2003) created to protect patients who were previously ill from losing their health insurance when they change jobs and/or residences.
 HIPAA insures that a patient’s medical record, health information, payment history, etc. remain private and prevents them from being disclosed without the patient’s written consent.
 HIPAA specifically sought to standardize electronic information about not only patient’s health, but also financial and administrative data.
 It set security standards for protecting confidentiality of data such as: health claims, enrollment details, payments for care, coordination of benefits, plan eligibility, claim status, and related transactions.

-Because I am not a member of HMOs nor am I a provider for PPOs, I do not use electronic transmission of billing information to obtain payment.
+Because I am not a member of HMOs nor a provider for PPOs, I do not use electronic transmission of billing information to obtain payment.
+I do not electronically: acquire informed consent, store records, or take digital psychotherapy notes–none of these will ever be stored in the cloud.
+I do not use a third party billing company.
+My records are secured/locked behind a firewall, and only I have access to your confidential communique.
 I am exclusively a fee-for-service provider and will bill you directly.
 You may, however, choose to be reimbursed by your insurance company.
-Because my practice is not electronically mediated, I am not bound by the requirements of HIPAA.
-I do, however, maintain utmost strict confidentiality of client information and safe-keeping of client-records, as mandated by the law.
+I maintain utmost strict confidentiality of client information and safe-keeping of client-records, as mandated by the law.
 I also preserve the integrity of client disclosure, consistent with sound ethical/clinical practice.

 Located in Burlingame, California in San Mateo County on the Peninsula, my office is walking distance from the Millbrae BART and CalTrain Station.
 It’s easily accessible via buses, and if you drive, has free parking.
 Though the address is on El Camino Real, you may also enter the building on California Drive, which runs parallel to El Camino–this entrance reads “1838 Mills Estate Building.”
 This also has free parking.